Video Analysis

 A fundamental principle of a warp field's effects on the frequency of light

-In person, the drone never emitted any color or light besides a red light at the top and bottom of the device.
-These two lights were necessary for the operator to control the drone, and the lights' position on the drone remained constant throughout the entire flight.
-The red-orange glow in the middle of the drone in the video is caused by the camera capturing light behind the drone being pulled into the drone's spacetime expansion zone, not a physical red light within the drone.
-This explains why this phenomenon is most visible when the drone's center aligns directly with the camera and disappears once the drone's core rotates away from the camera.
-The blue, purple, and green you see around the drone are a blueshift of light due to spacetime compressing in its wake.
-These color changes occur because the drone’s propulsion system operates by warping spacetime, expanding space ahead of its path and compressing it behind, causing a shift in the wavelength of visible light that is undetectable by the naked eye.
-Unlike a conventional propulsion system that must expel mass in the opposite direction to generate thrust, this field-based alteration allows the drone to fly by shifting its localized warp bubble through the surrounding environment.
-A craft causing redshifts and blueshifts is a fundamental principle in most warp drive theories.On video, the redshift starts from the direction of the drone's travel, and the blueshift begins in the opposite direction, aligning perfectly with existing theories of an Alcubierre-type anti-gravity drone.
-This phenomenon is only apparent on camera due to the camera's ability to capture frequency shifts that the human eye can not see.
-If this red glow were an emission from the drone and not a frequency shift, it would not completely disappear on camera while the core is still visible.
+In person, the drone never emitted any color or light besides an extremely bright red light at the top and bottom of the device.
+The lights' position on the drone remained constant throughout the entire flight.
+In person, the drone's midsection did not contain any source of light.
+The red-orange glow in the middle of the drone seen in the video is caused by the camera capturing the photons in the drone's wake being pulled into the drone's spacetime expansion zone, not a physical red light within the drone.
+Once again, the core of the drone was nothing but a pneumatic tube with transparent warped light.
+The drone's core was only clearly observable when it was positioned directly in front of me, which explains why the redshifted light passing through its core is only visible on video when the drone's center is aligned with the camera, and disappears once the drone rotates away from the camera later in the video.The blue, purple, and green colors that are present around the drone throughout the video are caused by a blueshift of light due to spacetime compressing in its wake.
+These red and blue color shifts occur because the drone’s propulsion system operates by warping spacetime, expanding space ahead of its path and compressing it behind, causing a shift in the wavelength of visible light.
+This phenomenon is only observable on video and not in person due to the camera's ability to capture frequency shifts that the human eye can not see.
+A craft causing redshifts and blueshifts is a fundamental principle in most warp drive theories.On video, the redshift starts from the direction of the drone's travel, and the blueshift begins in the opposite direction, aligning perfectly with existing theories of an Alcubierre-type warp bubble.
+If this red glow were an emission from the drone and not a frequency shift, it would not completely disappear on camera while the core is still visible, and I would have observed it while the drone was directly in front of me.
 The location of the drone's redshift and blueshift also perfectly coincides with the two periods of time dilation that I experienced when the drone was only ~50 feet in front of me and while it passed directly overhead.

 Redshift and blueshift zone after adjusted color scopes